Aterfax/Halo-Ops---Patrol-Ops-3.1-Modified-for-OPTRE/README.md

 # Halo Ops 1.1
-A modified ARMA3 Patrol Ops 3.1 mission for the TEI Halo Mod
+A modified ARMA3 Patrol Ops 3.1 mission for the OPTRE Halo Mod

 ##Introduction: